Help us transform a crumbling church into a vibrant cultural and community space

 This is more than just a repair job.
 The Canny Space will provide local facilities and opportunities.
 It will promote social cohesion and mental health, and encourage people of all ages to engage with art and heritage.
 It will offer craft skills training to people living in one of the most economically deprived areas of Britain.

-This is a £4.3 million project and we have already secured nearly £1 million of match funding.
-We will soon hear the outcome of a bid to the Heritage Lottery Fund.
+This is a £4.3 million project and we have already secured nearly £1 million of match funding and a fantastic £2.8 million grant from Heritage Lottery Fund.
 To have the best chance of success we are continuing to fundraise and have launched a public appeal to raise £50,000.
 To date we have raised a fantastic £30,000.

 That leaves £20,000 still to raise.
 This is the final push of our public appeal.
-We're so close, but The Canny Space project won't happen without your help.
+We're so close, but The Canny Space can only happen with your help.

 How will the money be spent?